impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 If the value of the `CC` environment variable is empty, then we execute the code inside the block.
 The first thing inside that block is another `if` check, this time to see whether `type -p gcc` returns anything.
 We recognize `type -p` as a way to check whether a path to the named program exists, which by implication tells us whether that program is installed on the machine.
 So we check whether `gcc` is installed on the machine.
 If it is, we do one thing.
 If it's not, we do another.

 What is `gcc`?
-According to [GNU's homepage](https://web.archive.org/web/20221119003936/https://gcc.gnu.org/), GCC stands for "GNU Compiler Collection".
+According to [GNU's homepage](https://web.archive.org/web/20221119003936/https://gcc.gnu.org/){:target="_blank" rel="noopener"}, GCC stands for "GNU Compiler Collection".
 The page goes on to say that "GCC was originally written as the compiler for the GNU operating system."
 It doesn't say that original mission has changed, so I'm guessing this is still true.

 So if the GNU compiler exists on the user's machine, then we set the `CC` variable equal to the string "gcc".
 Otherwise, we echo a warning string to STDERR, and we set `CC` equal to the string "cc".
 I'm a bit curious where "gcc" is not used, and I know I'll have to Google for this if I want an answer to this question.
 But I suspect it'll be easier to ask Google where "gcc" *is* used, rather than where it's *not* used.
 So I Google "where is gcc used", and I see the following without even clicking through to the result: